 When you decide on the right keyword research tools for you, they’ll be able to provide you with a range of data on different keywords you’re interested in, along with some similar suggestions for new keywords you might not have thought of.
 Then you’ll be able to compare how many searches each of them are getting with how easy they are to rank for, so you can find that sweet spot for your business.

 Remember, you don’t want to just find one or two keywords – get lots of them.
 You can create different articles and content that target specific keywords to build a far-reaching SEO strategy.

 After you’ve done your keyword research and have a selection of different keywords, you’ll want to start creating content that’s optimized for them.
 That means including the right number of keywords in different articles, along with making sure you’ve got the right tags, as well as some other strategies like internal linking.
-You can find out a bit more about on-page SEO in 2020 here.
 One of the best WordPress plugins for this is Yoast SEO, so you might want to get your hands on that if it’s relevant.

 This is where the hard work often starts.
 Off-page SEO basically refers to backlinking, which is a strategy where you try and get links to your website from other sites, often with a selection of anchors made up from your keywords.
 Backlinking is the real core of a successful SEO strategy, but it’s not something that can be done overnight.